akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 ### What happens if my app or connection is removed from the PIM?

-Your subscriber and all linked subscriptions are removed (revoked).
+Your subscriber and all linked subscriptions are removed (revoked). you will be notified by email ...

 ### Can we pause the event reception when our target destination is under maintenance or unavailable?